Smoked Paprika Salmon with Mango Salsa (Pan-fried/Baked)

 • Preheat the oven to 200°C/400°F.

 • Season the salmon and sprinkle lime juice.
-Place in an oven-proof dish and spray olive oil.
+Place in a baking tray or baking sheet and spray olive oil.
 Bake in the oven for about 8-10 minutes until your desired doneness.
 (If you want it well done, bake for 10 minutes.)

 How to make mango salsa